nhatvo1502/MyPaperModSite/content/posts/007-website-hosting.md

 7. Godaddy asks for my confirmation by replacing the Nameservers record, it will remove Godaddy NS, choose **Yes**
 8. I go back to my AWS Route53 from the previous tab to copy each NS Records and paste in GoDaddy console.
 By default,GoDaddy only provide 2 NS records.
 I increase these number of records to 4 to match with what AWS Route53 provides.

-# Step 3: Request a public certificate
+# Step 3: Request a SSL certificate

 My website will requires a public certificate in order for Amazon CloudFront distributions to configure CloudFront to require viewers use HTTPS so that connections are encrypted when CoudFront communicate with viewers.